 Field trips to MOR benefit from over fifty years of teacher feedback and evaluations.
-These tips have been compiled by teachers, for teachers to help your students get the most out of their visit to Museum of the Rockies.
+Teachers have compiled these tips to help your students get the most out of their visit to Museum of the Rockies.

 Do you have a tip you want us to include?
 Please send us an email at visitMOR@montana.edu.

-Please click on the below accordion list for MOR's Educator's Guide Informatio to plan your Field Trip.
+Please click on the below accordion list for MOR's Educator's Guide Information to plan your School Field Trip.

 Schools are welcome to submit field trip requests up to one year in advance.